Gateway Course Required for the Beginning Major

 Prerequisite: English 22100

-This workshop is designed for students seeking a launch pad and a community for writing short fiction.
+This workshop is designed for students seeking a launch pad and a community for writing fiction.
 It is only to be taken by those who have already completed English 220 and 221 -- Intro. and Intermediate Creative Writing.
-Students will read a range of exemplary short stories over the course of the semester using the critical vocabulary of the craft.
+Students will read a range of texts over the course of the semester using the critical vocabulary of the craft.
 This includes: characterization, point of view, point of entry, dialogue, pace, setting, tone, structure, and ending.
-Assigned stories will serve as models for regular brief in-class writing exercises during the first half of the semester.
-Mid-semester, students will turn in a short story that is likely to have developed out of one or more of these exercises.
-In the second half of the semester, students will read and evaluate each other's work in a workshop model.
-Students will also be performing regular in-class writing exercises.
-At the end of the semester, each student will turn in a drastic revision of their short story.
+There will be regular brief in-class writing exercises during the first half of the semester, as well as longer take-home exercises.
+In the second half of the semester, students will also read and evaluate each other's submissions in a workshop model that includes writing critiques.

 Prerequisite: English 22100

-In this course you will read contemporary poets, study various aspects of craft and write poems.
-Students will memorize poems, workshop poems and write one paper on a poet of their choice.
-Students will be expected to attend several poetry readings during the semester.
-In short you will, both in and out of class, immerse yourself in the poet’s experience, and observe the world through the eyes of a writer.
+Poetry is the experience of language coming alive.
+In this course you will read contemporary poets, study the craft of elevating a line or a thought and write poems.
+Students will memorize and workshop poems.
+One paper will be required at the end of the term on a poet of your choice.
+You will, both in and out of class, immerse yourself in the poet’s experience, and observe the world through the eyes of a writer.
 Texts include, A Poetry Handbook by Mary Oliver and The Penguin Anthology of Twentieth Century American Poetry edited by Rita Dove.

 Prerequisite: English 22100